Last Updated on August 3, 2022 by Angie

 For our entrees we chose the saag paneer and the cioppino.
 Both dishes were presented beautifully and could have come from the kitchen of any gourmet restaurant in the city.

 The cioppino consisted of mussels, shrimp, and salmon all in a saffron fumet.
 The broth was mild and lacked the flavor punch we were looking for, and the dish could have definitely used more seafood for the price.

 We also ordered the saag paneer, which was curried spinach served over brown rice and topped with house made paneer and chutney.
 The spinach was cooked well and the curried flavor was mild.
 The few bursts of flavor that I got came from the dollop of gingery chutney on top and a pretty garnish of fried ginger that also gave a nice crunch.

 The house made paneer was not firm cubes like you normally see in Indian cuisine, but a soft delicate cheese more like a ricotta.
 I would have loved to have several more spoonfuls than what was given on the plate as it was quite tasty even for its differences from traditional paneer.

 Overall, we appreciate the care that went into thinking of this menu concept and the emphasis on presentation.
 We wish the dishes tasted closer to the mouth-watering menu descriptions, and that the dishes were priced a bit lower for their size.

 These are two issues that could be improved as Lola Bistro grows, and we look forward to seeing how they progress into the future as they are a unique addition to the North Side's restaurant scene that we'd love to see take off.

-Lola Bistro is located at 1100 Galveston Avenue in the North Side but appears to be closed as of 2022.
+Lola Bistro was located at 1100 Galveston Avenue in the North Side but appears to be closed as of 2022.